Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

-As signs do not matter at all in the equivalence relation defining germs in $\G _N$, meaning that whenever $[n,x]$ is a well formed germ, the above cocycle plays no big role in the construction of $\G _N$, and in fact one may easily see that $\G _N$ is isomorphic to the groupoid $\G $ of our first example above.
+whenever $[n,x]$ is a well formed germ, the above cocycle plays no big role in the construction of $\G _N$, and in fact one may easily see that $\G _N$ is isomorphic to the groupoid $\G $ of our first example above.
 The Weyl line bundle $\WeylBund $, on the other hand, is no longer trivial, in part due to the the above cocycle.